povdocs/webvr-starter-kit/README.md

 Spherical photos can be taken with the [Android Camera](https://www.youtube.com/watch?v=NPs3eIiWRaw) or a [similar app](https://itunes.apple.com/us/app/photo-sphere-camera/id904418768?mt=8) on an iPhone.
 They can also be made [manually](https://photographylife.com/panoramic-photography-howto).

+Stereoscopic (3D) panoramas can be displayed by setting the `stereo` option, if the left and right eye views are included side-by-side or vertically in the same image file.

 ##### Options

 - `src` - A url pointing to the image file
+- `stereo` - a string, either "horizontal" or "vertical" (optional).

 #### VR.empty()